Block Discrete Empirical Interpolation Methods: Review of CUR factorization algorithms

-The parameter $\delta$ is the convergence tolerance to find pivot elements; this parameter serves as a stopping criterion and should be sufficiently small (a good choice can be $0.01$) \citep{Goreinov2010}.
+In practice, a useful initialization step for the {\sf MaxVol} algorithm is to use the pivoted rows from the LU decomposition of the input matrix as the starting point \cite{Goreinov2010}.
+The parameter $\delta$ is the convergence tolerance to find pivot elements; this parameter serves as a stopping criterion and should be sufficiently small (a good choice can be $0.01$) \cite{Goreinov2010}.
 Note that by swapping the rows as done in \cref{algo:swapline}, the volume of the upper submatrix in $B$ is increased, and also in $U$ until convergence.
-The most expensive part of the iterations is \cref{algo:invline}; this needs a $k\times k$ matrix inversion and $mk^2$ operations for the matrix multiplication. \cite{Goreinov2010} describe a speed optimization process that avoids the expensive matrix multiplications and inversions.
-We refer the reader to \citep{Goreinov2010} for a more detailed explanation of the {\sf MaxVol} algorithm.
+The most expensive part of the iterations is \cref{algo:invline}; this needs a $k\times k$ matrix inversion and $\calo(mk^2)$ operations for the matrix multiplication.
+Goreinov et al. \cite{Goreinov2010} describe a speed optimization process that avoids the expensive matrix multiplications and inversions.
+We refer the reader to \cite{Goreinov2010} for a more detailed explanation of the {\sf MaxVol} approach.